• Skip to primary navigation

 4. Ask his advice.
 Men like to fix things and solve problems.
 Asking for his advice shows that I value and respect his perspective, wisdom, and experience.

 5. Speak well of him to others.
 This may well be my #1 crime where Joe is concerned.
 I find it so easy to think and speak ill of him - in jest or seriously.
 It just rolls off my tongue.
 Sometimes, I catch it before it comes out my mouth, but still, the thought goes through my brain.
 I am trying.
-I need to build him up; it's so important.
+I need to build up his self-worth; it's so important.
+For both of us.

 7. Thank him.
-Don't just say "Thank You Dear."
+Gratitude is sexy, but don't just say "thank you, dear."
 Thank him for specific things - for taking out the trash, for mowing the lawn, for making a lovely dinner.
 Thank him often.

 8. Compliment him.
 You picked this fella from among all the fellas in your zip code (and beyond), so he must have some good qualities.
 Tell him what they are.

 9. Set the mood.
 You knew this would be on the list, right?
-Make time for intimacy in your marriage, and your husband will feel respected and valued.
+Make time for sexual intimacy in your marriage, and your husband will feel respected and valued.

 339